Skip to main content

 try {

-// The token that your server receives from ditto is always a string
+// The token that your webhook receives from ditto is always a string

 let parsedToken = JSON.parse(token)